 The MLK + 50 project is calling the year from April 4th 2017 to April 4th 2018 a “year of truth and transformation.”
 The website for this interfaith education and action project, hosted by The Shalom Center, features a wealth of written resources.

-Riverside Church is hosting a year of actions and activities called “Beyond The Dream: Reliving King’s Legacy.”
+Riverside Church is hosting actions and activities called “Beyond The Dream: Reliving King’s Legacy.”

-The National Council of Elders, which is led by sixties civil rights movement veterans, is organizing group readings of the Riverside Speech on April 4, 2017.
+The National Council of Elders, which is led by sixties civil rights movement veterans, offers resources at its website.

-The New Poor People’s Campaign is calling for a nationwide movement, “calling artists to take up the baton and use our creative power to provoke conversation and action around the need to build a New Poor People’s Campaign today that can confront the interconnected evils of racism, poverty, militarism and ecological devastation.”
+The Poor People’s Campaign: A National Call for Moral Revival is calling for a nationwide movement, “calling artists to take up the baton and use our creative power to provoke conversation and action around the need to build a New Poor People’s Campaign today that can confront the interconnected evils of racism, poverty, militarism and ecological devastation.”